 Rest assured that with practice it gets much easier.
 Your ‘vocabulary’ begins to grow and diversify, and you will find yourself being able to link moves and transitions more easily.
 With each routine you will grow to know your body better, understanding the types of movements it does naturally, and the best way to use it in your dancing.

-Now, just get stuck in there and starting choreographing.
+Now, just get stuck in there and start choreographing.
 Good luck! ♥